MKVarun/FIREMAN/README.md

 ![Image](Fireman.png)

 ## Usage directions
-- Run as follows:\
+- **Run as follows:\
-**gcc pac.c -lncurses -o fireman**
+gcc pac.c -lncurses -o fireman\
+./fireman**
 - Make sure all the files are in the same folder
 - Open the Ubuntu terminal in maximized mode
-- Press Q at the end of the game to exit
+- Press q at the end of the game to exit

 ## Note
 If ncurses.h is not installed, please install so by typing the following in your terminal (Ubuntu):\